a2stuff/a2d/desktop/README.md

 ### "DeskTop" Application

+`desktop.s`

 DeskTop application code is in the lower 48k of both Aux and Main:

 * Aux $8E00-$BFFF - sitting above the GUI library
 * Main $4000-$BEFF

-And in the Aux language card area (accessible from both aux and main code) are relays, buffers and resources:
+...and in the Aux language card area (accessible from both aux and main code) are relays, buffers and resources:

 * Aux $D000-$ECFF - relays and other aux/main helpers, resources (menus, strings, window)
 * Aux $ED00-$FAFF - hole for data buffer